-Nearly 40 percent of U.S. adults have obesity, and more than 18 percent of children and teens also have obesity.
+More than 40 percent of U.S. adults have obesity, and more than 19 percent of children and teens also have obesity.
 This condition disproportionately affects people from certain racial and ethnic groups and those who are socio-economically disadvantaged.

 The NIDDK also plays a leading role in the NIH Obesity Research Task Force, which organizes scientific meetings and seminars, engages in strategic planning for NIH obesity research, and promotes and coordinates collaborative research efforts across the NIH.